AdobeDocs/analytics-platform.en/help/analysis-workspace/home.md

 ---
 # Analysis Workspace overview {#analysis-workspace-overview}

->[!CONTEXTUALHELP]
->id="cja_workspace_fundamentals"
->title="Analysis Workspace Fundamentals"
->abstract="Follow the tour below to learn some of the fundamentals of Analysis Workspace including building a table, adding a visualization, changing your date range and more."
->additional-url="https://images-tv.adobe.com/mpcv3/7381/7a0633f8-972f-4367-a2ed-b169981efa7b_1681135724.854x480at800_h264.mp4" text="Analysis Workspace overview"

-Analysis Workspace allows you to quickly build analyses to gather insights and then share those insights with others.
+Analysis Workspace allows you to build analyses quickly to gather insights and then share those insights with others.
 Using the drag-and-drop browser interface, you can craft your analysis, add visualizations to bring data to life, curate a dataset, and share and schedule projects with anyone you choose.

 The following video provides a brief overview with examples of what is possible.